AdobeDocs/experience-platform.en/help/destinations/catalog/social/linkedin.md

 To connect to this destination, follow the steps described in the [destination configuration tutorial](../../ui/connect-destination.md).
 In the configure destination workflow, fill in the fields listed in the two sections below.

-The video below also demonstrates the steps to configure a [!DNL LinkedIn Matched Audiences] destination and activate segments.
+The video below also demonstrates the steps to configure a [!DNL LinkedIn Matched Audiences] destination and activate audiences.

 >[!VIDEO](https://video.tv.adobe.com/v/332599/?quality=12&learn=on&captions=eng)